Artezaru/pysdic/docs/source/api_doc/linear_triangle_mesh_3d.rst

 Instantiate a LinearTriangleMesh3D object
 -------------------------------------------

-The LinearTriangleMesh3D is a subclass of Mesh3D and can be instantiated directly or using the methods inherited from :class:`pysdic.geometry.Mesh3D`.
+The LinearTriangleMesh3D is a subclass of Mesh3D and can be instantiated directly or using the methods inherited from :class:`pysdic.geometry.Mesh3D` and :class:`pysdic.geometry.SurfaceMesh3D`.

 The LinearTriangleMesh3D class can also be instantiated from an Open3D TriangleMesh object using the class method :meth:`from_open3d`.